52147/H_7/README.md

 # H_7
 ## Thread
 Single thread: execut one thread without inturrputiom
-multi-thread: execute many thread at the same time while sharing resource
+Multi-thread: execute many thread at the same time while sharing resource

 ## Single thread program
-genome is a sequence that only contains 4 character "A, T, C, G" create 100 random sequence of genome that contain 10 character
+Genome is a sequence that only contains 4 character "A, T, C, G"
+Create 100 random sequence of genome that contain 10 character
 ## Multi-thread program
 use 5 thread to create 20 genome sequence each